wirecard/sap-commerce-ee/README.md

-# Wirecard SAP Hybris Commerce Extension
+# Wirecard Extension for SAP Commerce

 ***